-Absent a crystal ball, which curiously enough none of us has, otherwise we would spend our time at the track and lottery office, instead of trying to raise or earn money, we need to imagine a picture of a couple of futures.
+Absent a crystal ball, which none of us has, otherwise we would spend our time at the track or lottery offices, instead of trying to raise or earn money, we need to imagine a picture of a couple of futures.
 This is done by using your cash flow budget to project how the next one, two, three, four, five, or more years might look if you did what you expect to do.